-Item Fog Computing [1], [2] ETSI MEC Cloudlets
+Item Fog Computing [2], [3] ETSI MEC Cloudlets [1], [14]

 Uses a virtualised laaS Yes Yes Yes

 platform?

 Allows multi-tenancy Yes Yes Yes

 of apps at the edge?

 Is located between Yes Yes Yes, however a

 end device and main cloudlet can run also

 datacentre? directly in a 'device'

 (e.g. a car, or

 aeroplane)

 Is an extension of the Yes Can be, but doesn't Yes, typically is

 Cloud (complements need to be

 it)?

 Its computing Yes Yes Yes

 platforms are

 geographically

 distributed?
-A Carrie Carro

 Can be physically co- Access points, base Same Same

 located with e.g.: stations, traffic

+aggregation points,

-aggregation points, routers, switches,
+routers, switches,

+gateways

-Is inspired by the gateways Yes Less so.
+Is inspired by the Yes Less so.
 Greater focus Less so, however takes

 needs of IoT services on enabling apps that inspiration from Tactile

-that require require low latency Internet
+that require require low latency Internet.
+Equally

-distributed computing and device context
+distributed computing and device context applicable to IoT.

 and storage? (e.g. radio access

-network)
+A Vac network) Not necessarily /

 Assumes it is mostly Yes Yes Not necessarily (can

-used together with equally be used with
+used together with wireless access? equally be used with

-wireless access? fixed access)
+Voc Yes fixed access)

+Enables low latency?
+Yes Yes

+Enables low jitter?
+Yes Yes Yes